Jaminur-Rashid/Learning_Go/README.md

 # Learning_Go
-A repository for laerning go
+A repository for learning go